stormk1n/writeups/THM/HackerHoliday-2026/Day 12 - After Hours/method.md

 ```bash
 unzip attachments-1784136288483.zip
 ```
-This lab shows up a classic THM forensic challenge

 # Crafting our extraction tool
 After analyzing the file OBJECTS.DATAs, we Write a little bash script to do our dirty work